 What makes this trek different from the regular Salkantay Trek?

-The regular Salkantay Trek is mostly focused on mountain landscapes and ends with a visit to Machu Picchu.
+The regular Salkantay Trek is mostly focused on mountain landscapes and usually follows the main route toward Aguas Calientes.
 This route gives you much more variety.
 You experience Salkantay, Humantay Lake, Salkantay Lake, the Frozen Inca Pass, the remote Pampacahuana Valley, part of the Classic Inca Trail, the Short Inca Trail, Wiñay Wayna, the Sun Gate, and Machu Picchu twice.

 Is this a good option if I want the Inca Trail experience but not the full 4-day Classic Inca Trail?